Tyrese Rice: Professional career

 On June 30, 2014, Rice signed a three-year deal with the Russian club Khimki.
 In the 2014–15 EuroCup season, he was named to the All-EuroCup First Team and selected the EuroCup season MVP.
 Khimki eventually won the EuroCup, and Rice was named the EuroCup Finals MVP.

 On July 26, 2016, Rice signed a two-year contract with FC Barcelona.

 On January 15, 2018, Rice parted ways with Barcelona and signed with the Chinese team Shenzhen Leopards for the rest of the season, as a replacement for Keith Langford.

 On August 5, 2018, Rice returned to Germany for a third stint, signing a one-year deal with Brose Bamberg.
 With Bamberg, Rice played in the Basketball Champions League in which he was named the Most Valuable Player of the competition.
 He led Bamberg to the Final Four, where the team was defeated twice and thus ended in fourth place.

 On July 1, 2019, Rice signed with Greek powerhouse Panathinaikos of the Greek Basket League.
 On December 6, 2019, Rice recorded a career-high 41 points, while shooting 13-of-23 from the field, leading Panathinaikos to a 99–93 overtime win over Olympiacos.
-In the middle of the year he announced that in the end of season he will end his career despite his age (33).
-Being a member of Panathinaikos he won the Greek Championship.
-With the Greens he had 10.1 points, 4.6 assists and 2.3 rebounds per game in A1 League and in Euroleague he had 10.0 points, 2.8 assists and 1.8 rebound per game.
+In the middle of the year he announced that he would end his career at the end of the season despite his age (33).
+As a member of Panathinaikos he won the Greek championship.
+With the Greens he averaged 10.1 points, 4.6 assists and 2.3 rebounds per game in the A1 League and 10.0 points, 2.8 assists and 1.8 rebounds per game in the Euroleague.
 On August 17, 2020, Rice signed with AEK Athens.